ask/carrot/README.rst

     ...     # No messages waiting on the queue.
     >>> consumer.close()

-Subclassing the messaging classes
+Sub-classing the messaging classes
 ---------------------------------

-The ``Consumer``, and ``Publisher`` classes are also designed for subclassing.
+The ``Consumer``, and ``Publisher`` classes are also designed for sub-classing.
 Another way of defining the above publisher and consumer is,

     >>> from carrot.messaging import Publisher, Consumer